 3.0.1 Study selection

 Database searches initially identified 2189 records.
 After exclusions, 61 articles were screened in full against the inclusion criteria.
 A flowchart (Figure 1) with the number of studies at each step was established, including the reasons for excluding studies during the full-text reading process.
-Twenty-seven of these met the eligibility criteria, of which a further 6 were excluded as they included a non-placebo comparator, and 4 were excluded as the reported outcomes were not relevant to the meta-analysis.
+Twenty-seven of these met the eligibility criteria, of which a further 6 were excluded as the trial lacked a placebo arm, and 4 were excluded as the reported outcomes were not relevant to the meta-analysis.
 Finally, 17 papers were included in the analysis of main study outcomes [29-45].

 3.0.2 Study characteristics